JUST CALL ERIC

 Are You Suffering From Gypsy Moths?

 Meet the gypsy moth, one of the top 100 most destructive, invasive species worldwide.
 The gypsy moth first originated in the United States just south of Medford, Massachusetts, where they were accidentally released in 1869.
 Their spread was slow at first; however, faster, more prevalent transportation has allowed them to reach as far as Michigan.
 While their spread geographically is naturally slow, their ability to populate locally is much faster.
 As a result, this has led to a great deal of devastation in the tree population, especially in Connecticut.
-Trees in towns such as Columbia, Chaplin, Marlborough, and East Hampton have been particularly devastated during the 2019 spring season.
+Trees in towns such as Columbia, Chaplin, Marlborough, and East Hampton have been particularly devastated.

 Why are Gypsy Moths Such a Concern for Connecticut?